ibell/pdsim/doc/install_build.rst

 Update source code
 ===========
 When the code for PDSim is updated, all that you have to do to update the code is to go to the top-level folder where you installed PDSim, right-click and select "TortoiseGit->Pull..." and then OK

+If you want to update CoolProp to the most recent code (XXXXXXXXXXXXXXXXXXX)

 Profiling
 ---------